- Areas of Study

 Sandra Donaldson Award in Women and Gender Studies

 The UND Women and Gender Studies Program announces a contest for the best works of research and/or creative expression produced by UND students that wholly or in significant part address issues related to women and/or gender studies.
 We encourage students who have produced works in a variety of disciplines, from the arts and humanities to the social sciences and physical sciences, to submit their research papers and creative projects for consideration.

+Deadline for submission is October 1, 2015.
 Entries should be delivered to the Women and Gender Studies Office (O’Kelly Hall 133; Stop 7113) or submitted electronically to email@example.com.
 Label entries with the student author’s phone number, home address, and email contact information.